-- At first they are extremely charming and come on very strong but later spark a fight to justify pulling back.
+- At first, they are extremely charming and come on very strong but later spark a fight to justify pulling back.
 This is due to the nearly constant fear of abandonment.
 The second it appears they will be abandoned, they push the person away with angry outbursts.

-- In an effort to demonstrate their intense feelings, they might threaten a partner with an affair or intentionally act out sexually with others to get the attention of partner.
+- In an effort to demonstrate their intense feelings, they might threaten a partner with an affair or intentionally act out sexually with others to get the attention of a partner.